 Are you a nonprofit or government agency within 30 miles of DU that improves the quality of life for community residents, particularly low-income residents?
 You may be eligible to become part of the community service work-study program!

-This program allows students to utilize their work-study (part of their financial aid award package) to earn money to help finance their education through part-time employment.
+This program allows students to utilize their work-study (part of their financial aid offer) to earn money to help finance their education through part-time employment.
 Partnerships between the University of Denver and community-service agencies are mutually beneficial to students and organizations, as students engage in meaningful service designed to meet community needs, and agencies share the responsibility of compensation with the federal government.
 An organization that employs a student with work-study is expected to cover only 30% of the student's wages.

 Become a Community Service Work-Study Employer: